 DFPS must train its investigators on mental health stigma and its effect on investigators’ perception of individuals with mental illness.
 DFPS should utilize mental health consumer advocacy groups to conduct this training.
 Additionally, DFPS should develop an internal review process that incorporates periodic review of completed investigations by mental health consumer advocates as a way of ferreting out intentional or unintentional investigator bias.

-DFPS should contract with licensed medical professionals who can provide expert consultation on investigations that require expertise outside the scope of the investigators education and knowledge.
+DFPS should contract with licensed medical professionals who can provide expert consultation on investigations that require expertise outside the scope of the investigators’ education and knowledge.

 DFPS investigators must collaborate with child advocacy centers (CACs), utilizing local experts and existing county and local resources where available, to investigate child sexual abuse.